What is mortgage underwriting?

 How long does mortgage underwriting take?

-With mortgage underwriting, every case is different and the amount of time it will take is variable.
+With mortgage underwriting, every case is different and the amount of time it will take for final approval is variable.

 If your case is very straightforward, you could be looking at a couple of days — perhaps even less with an automated, algorithm-based underwriter.